Macil/aocd/README.md

 deno run -A day_1.ts --submit
 ```

-When you're ready to start a new solution script for another day's challenge,
+You can use this command to create a new day_N.ts file from the template for a
-run:
+new day:

 ```
 aocd start 2